gymrek-lab/core/docs/project_info/contributing.rst

 ---------------------
 Publish a new version
 ---------------------
-To publish a new version of haptools:
+To publish a new version of core:

-1. First, locate `the most recent haptools PR <https://github.com/CAST-genomics/haptools/pulls>`_ prefixed "chore(main)" created by our Github actions bot
+1. First, locate `the most recent core PR <https://github.com/gymrek-lab/core/pulls>`_ prefixed "chore(main)" created by our Github actions bot
 2. List an admin on our repository (currently: ``@aryarm``) as a reviewer of the PR and ask them to merge it
 3. The bot will automatically create a new version on PyPI and tag a release on Github
 4. A few hours later, bioconda will automatically detect the new release on PyPI and create a PR in `their repository <https://github.com/bioconda/bioconda-recipes/pulls>`_